-Gratitude Journaling That Actually Sticks: A Practical Guide You’ll Keep Using
+Grateful Journaling That Sticks: A Practical Beginner's Guide

 Gratitude works.
 You don’t need to write daily, you need a system you’ll return to.
 This guide shows the blocks that stop gratitude, the real benefits, and a sustainable practice—including mentor-guided prompts inside a gratitude journal app like Life Note.